 #2.
 Alpha Centauri

 Alpha Centauri is the name of the closest star system to earth.
 It comprises two main stars, Alpha Centauri A and Alpha Centauri B, as well as the closest of the three stars, Proxima Centauri.
 In 2016, astronomers found an Earth-sized planet orbiting Proxima Centauri, later named Proxima b.
 While this planet shows signs that life could exist, astronomers are still unsure how habitable it is.

 Also known as M31, this galaxy is the closest to the Milky Way, where the Earth exists.
 Andromeda Galaxy has a similar structure to the Milky Way; it is spiral in shape and has a large density of stars, dust, and gas.
 Because of its proximity, it is the only galaxy that can be seen from Earth with the unaided eye, particularly on fall and winter nights.

 Asteroids are chunks of rock or metal that used to be parts of other small planets that have broken off due to a collision in space and now orbit the sun.
-The name asteroid means “star-like.” referring to their emission of light.
+The word asteroid means "star-like," referring to their emission of light.
 Asteroids can be lumped into orbital groupings called families and form into an asteroid belt.

 A barycenter is the common center mass around which a solar system orbits.
 While it has become common knowledge that planets orbit stars, it is, in fact, the barycenter that both stars and planets orbit around.
 Our solar system's barycenter is constantly changing position based on where each of the planets is in its orbit, ranging from being near the center of the sun to being just outside its surface.